JeffToken31/holbertonschool-hbnb/part3/hbnb/README.md

 - Lists all the Python packages the project needs.
 - You install them using `pip install -r requirements.txt`.

+### 📄 `extensions.py`

+- Defines and initializes Flask extensions used throughout the project (e.g., database, authentication).

+- Centralizes extension instances to be imported easily in other parts of the app.

+### 📄 `sql/`

+- Contains SQL scripts and utilities related to the database setup and data manipulation:

+    `crud.sql`

+    - Contains SQL commands for Create, Read, Update, and Delete operations on database tables.

+    `initial_datas.sql`

+    - Inserts initial seed data into the database to populate tables with example content.

+    `passwd_hasher.py`

+    - Python utility for hashing and verifying passwords securely before storing them.

+    `tables_creation.sql`

+    - SQL script that defines and creates all necessary database tables and schemas.

+    `uuid_generator.py`

+    - Utility to generate unique identifiers (UUIDs) used as primary keys for database records.

+### 📄 `instance/`

+- Contains environment-specific files and database storage:

+    `development.db`

+    - SQLite database file used during development to store all persistent data locally.

 ---

 ## 📁 `app/` – Main Application Code